verhovsky/autoflake/README.rst

 It might be the case that you have some imports for their side effects, even if you are not using them directly in that file.

-That is common, for example, in Flask based applications.
-In where you import Python modules (files) that imported a main ``app``, to have them included in the routes.
+This is common, for example, in Flask based applications.
+Where you import Python modules (files) that imported a main ``app``, to have them included in the routes.